On the Road for the holidays with Steve Hartman

-"On the Road with Steve Hartman: Home for the Holidays" will air on CBSN on December 24 and 25 at 8 p.m., 11 p.m. and 2 a.m.
-ET.
-It's also available on the free CBS News app.
+Watch "On the Road with Steve Hartman: Home for the Holidays" in the video player above.

 Over the years, Steve Hartman has put people in the spotlight who are spreading holiday joy to others.
 One of the greatest examples is Secret Santa, an anonymous, wealthy businessman who hands out $100 bills to random strangers across the country.
 Viewers have seen the happy endings, but it wasn't until 2016 that we learned the humble beginnings.